Botox...Signs and Consequences

 This particular wrinkle ages a face most.
 Why?
 Because it signals a long life of frowning.
 And, behind that, a long life of discontent toward people and toward life.

 Unlike the vertical lines on your forehead, you can entirely control your forehead furrow.
 What to do: Just don't frown!
 Read my first book, Your Right to Be Beautiful.
 There I explain how I’ve trained myself to avoid exaggerated facial expressions that create wrinkles.
+The earlier you start, the better.
 Your forehead needs help.
 Emotional help, frankly.
 Your best medicine: being kind and trusting toward people and life in general.
+Regular use of WrinkAlign Liners on your forehead will also free you from the habit of constant frowning.

 Plump Your Lips Naturally